 How can I hide my purchases?

-One way to go about hiding your purchases is by using a cash or gift card.
+- Use a cash or gift card.
 You can purchase these gift cards using your credit card and they basically serve the same function as a debit or prepaid card.
 The difference is that a gift card isn’t under your name, unlike a credit card, debit card or prepaid card.
-Just check to see if purchasing gift cards will be considered a credit card “purchase” or a “cash advance”, which could incur additional fees and charges.
-Another option is to use an online payment service such as PayPal.
+Just check to see if purchasing gift cards will be considered a credit card “purchase” or a “cash advance,” which could incur additional fees and charges.

 Clearing up credit card statement misconceptions